-This guide is intended for students and researchers at the University of Oxford studying the legal status and laws relating to children, although students and researchers from any field may find it useful.
+This guide is intended for students and researchers at the University of Oxford studying the legal status and laws relating to children in the domestic situation in times of peace, although students and researchers from any field may find it useful.

 Use this guide to find out about sources and commentary for this aspect of family law including ebooks, ejournals, and databases.

 Navigate through this guide by clicking on the pertinent tab you can see above this box (but below the main title of the guide).

 Below are links to take you to other Law Bod guides which may help you with your studies in this area.

 Legislation defines the end of minority status in England as 18 years old, Family Law Reform Act 1969 s 1, at 18 years.
 (A reduction from 21)

 "For the purposes of the present Convention, a child means every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier."
 Convention on the Rights of the Child 1989 art 1

 This guide concentrates on the law of England & Wales.
 If you are interested in the status & protection of children in international law we have another guide to help your studies.